- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 What is academic language?

 Academic language is a topic that’s of much interest in schools, particularly in terms of its perceived value in closing elusive ‘gaps’ in attainment for disadvantaged learners.
-I’ve been exploring academic language and literacies in my work with schools, and would like to share some of the strategies and approaches we’ve found useful.

 Are academics all speaking the same language?